-Well-designed health information systems (HIS) and institutionalized application of health care analytics enable health sector governance by allowing evidence-informed clinical and policy decision-making, increasing responsiveness, promoting transparency and accountability, multiplying productivity, and decreasing operational wastage.
-An enabling environment for sector-wide application of digital technologies for health will be fostered through implementation of the components of the Philippine eHealth Strategic Framework and Plan.
-Multisectoral engagements will be maximized for investments in physical technology and software platforms, services, and applications to support health information exchange.
+Well-designed health information systems (HIS) and institutionalized application of health care analytics enable health sector governance allowing evidence-informed clinical by and policy decision-making, increasing promoting responsiveness, transparency and accountability, multiplying productivity, and decreasing operational wastage.
+An environment enabling for sector-wide application of digital technologies for health will be fostered through implementation of the components of the Philippine eHealth Strategic Framework and Plan.
+Multisectoral engagements will maximized be investments in physical technology and software platforms, services, and applications to support health information exchange.
 Other priority areas include improving the National Health Insurance Program information systems, to manage enrollment, collection, and claims processing, and streamlining licensing and permit processes with the Department of Health (DOH), PhilHealth, Food and Drug Administration, and other government institutions, to address some barriers to health facility and technology access.